Let's look at the key reasons that are pushing Edwards Lifesciences Corporation (EW) to new highs

 Edwards Lifesciences Corporation (EW) Recent Fiscal highlights

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported $0.63 earnings per share (EPS), lower than consensus estimate (set at $0.64) by -$0.01.
+In its latest quarterly report, released on 6/29/2022, the company reported earnings of $0.63 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of +28.73 while generating a return on equity of 28.88.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.68 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 82.80% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 12.81% during the next five years compared to 22.30% growth over the previous five years of trading.